feoff3/roll20-deck-creator/README.md

 Roll20 Deck Creator automatically fills an existing deck with new cards.
 Images of these new cards are imported from My Library.
 Deck cards are created automatically with no need to create and upload every single card.

+It works on Firefox or Chrome browser.

 ## Why?

 There is no automated way to batch upload, or create cards for decks in Roll20.
 Every card has to be created and uploaded manually.
 That is okay for decks of 10-20 cards but a total overkill for 100+ cards.
+I found a way how to automate the process for myself, and then realized that it may be of use to anyone else stuck with Roll20 uploading cards.

-## Prerequisites
+## How it works

-Firefox or Chrome browser.
+Roll20 Deck Creator is a small extension to your browser.
+The extension loads a little additional script when Roll20 page is loaded adding a new button to the page.

+Whenever the button is clicked, the script communicates with Roll20 application (via internal undocumented API that is, unfortunately, subject to changes by the Roll20 dev team) to load image data from the Library and create new cards based on the data.

+A user may choose a card deck to which new cards will be added and a filter (regular) expression to sort out which images should be picked from the Library.

-## How to install
+## Guide: How to install

 ### Firefox